rust-stuco/lectures/week7/slides.md

 assert_eq!(v1_iter.next(), Some(&2));
 assert_eq!(v1_iter.next(), Some(&3));
 assert_eq!(v1_iter.next(), None);
 ```

 * Here we see how the required `next` function operates
 * Notice how `v1_iter` is mutable
   * When we call `next()` we've **consumed** that iterator element
-  * The iterators internal state has changed
+  * The iterator's internal state has changed
   * Note that `iter()` provides immutable borrows to `v1`'s elements